Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Introduction

 \section{Introduction}

 Since the seminal contribution of \citet{koenker1978regression}, quantile regression, $Y=X^{\prime }\beta (U)$, has received substantial attention for its flexibility in analyzing heterogeneous distributional effects of regressors and partially accommodating multiplicative heteroskedasticity.
 Unlike average effects, distributional effects $\beta (U)$ reveal how the impact of an economic factor varies across unobserved ranks---an aspect especially appealing to researchers.
-Classical quantile frameworks assume that the dependent variable is fully observed and all regressors are independent of the unobserved ranks.
+Classical quantile frameworks assume that the dependent variable is fully observed and all regressors are independent of unobservables.

-In applied work, censoring, endogeneity and heteroskedasticity are pervasive features that often arise separately or jointly.
-For example, \citet{kowalski2016censored} analyzed heterogeneous income elasticities of demand in settings in which a proportion of households make no purchases of medical care goods, and the marginal price---the variable of interest---is endogenous because of reverse causality between demand and price.
+In applied work, censoring, endogeneity and heteroskedasticity are pervasive and often arise jointly. \citet{kowalski2016censored} analyzed heterogeneous income elasticities of demand among across high- and low-rank consumption households in a setting, where a nontrivial proportion of households make no purchases of medical care goods, and the marginal price---the regressor of interest---is endogenous because of simultaneity between demand and price.
 Conditional heteroskedasticity is another widespread feature and a well-recognized source of heterogeneous distributional effects.
-High-consumption households exhibit greater spending volatility than low-consumption households, and higher-priced medical care goods display wider price dispersion than lower-priced goods.
-While studies targeting average effects have extensively discussed censoring, endogeneity, and heteroskedasticity, these features remain to pose challenges for the consistent estimation of distributional effects.
+For example, high-consumption households have a wider spending dispersion and exhibit greater spending propensity than low-consumption households, and high priced goods display more volatility.
+While studies targeting average effects have extensively discussed censoring, endogeneity, and heteroskedasticity, these features continue to complicate the consistent estimation of distributional effects.